ckeditor/ckeditor5/docs/support/faq.md

 }
 ```

-The {@link installation/advanced/predefined-builds#classic-editor Classic Editor predefined build}, however, requires a slightly more advanced solution.
-Check the [How to set the height of CKEditor 5 (Classic editor)](https://stackoverflow.com/questions/46559354/how-to-set-the-height-of-ckeditor-5-classic-editor) Stack Overflow issue if you need it.

 ## Why does the editor filter out my content (styles, classes, elements)?
 Where is `config.allowedContent = true`?

 Unlike [CKEditor 4](https://ckeditor.com/ckeditor-4/), CKEditor 5 implements a custom {@link framework/guides/architecture/editing-engine data model}.
 This means that every piece of content that is loaded into the editor needs to be converted to that model and then rendered back to the view.